2016 shooting of Dallas police officers: Perpetrator

-Following the inspection, he was disarmed under the recommendation of his platoon sergeant, who felt he posed a threat.
-Another Army official later described the action as unusual, as Johnson did not appear to be visibly agitated or a threat to himself or others at the time.
-Johnson was then placed under 24-hour escort, which was reportedly a shameful and ostracizing experience, before being temporarily moved to Bagram Airfield on May 3, but he did not have enough time to pack all of his belongings.
+Following the inspection, he was disarmed and moved to Bagram Airfield on May 3, but he did not have enough time to pack all of his belongings.
 While soldiers were emptying Johnson's quarters and packing his belongings for him on May 14, they discovered an unauthorized single M430I High Explosive Dual Purpose 40mm grenade, a .50-caliber round, and another soldier's prescription medication in his sleeping bag.

-Later, the Army sent Johnson back to the U.S., and according to the military lawyer who represented Johnson at the time, the Army initiated proceedings to give Johnson an "other than honorable" discharge.
-The lawyer claimed this was "highly unusual" because written reprimands are usually issued before more drastic steps are taken, and also because the decision was allegedly based on a single sexual harassment allegation.
-The lawyer was evidently unaware of the grenade and other contraband discovered in Johnson's possession shortly before he was repatriated to the United States from Afghanistan as well as other factors in Johnson's possibly redacted record.
+Later, the Army sent Johnson back to the U.S. and initiated proceedings to give Johnson an "other than honorable" discharge.
 On the advice of his attorney, Johnson waived his right to a hearing in exchange for a more favorable general discharge under honorable conditions.
 He was honorably discharged in September 2014, apparently as a result of an Army error.
-Johnson remained in the Individual Ready Reserve (IRR), meaning he could be recalled into the Army if needed, and was part of the IRR at the time of his death.

-Johnson received the Afghanistan Campaign Medal with campaign star, Army Achievement Medal, Global War on Terrorism Service Medal, Armed Forces Reserve Medal, and NATO Medal for his tour of duty in Afghanistan.

-Some of Johnson's fellow soldiers criticized the Army's handling of the case.